cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/readme.md

 * Using a deployment configuration file
 * Navigating to the deployments view in the IBM Cloud Kubernetes service dashboard and modifying the configuration

-1. Scaling account, provider and cost service deployments
+1. Scaling the *account*, *provider* and *cost* service deployments

-In this step you will scale the account deployment by adding 2 replicas, the provider deploment with 4 replicas and the cost deployment with 8 replicas.
+In this step you will scale the *account* deployment by adding 2 replicas, the *provider* deploment with 4 replicas and the *cost* deployment with 8 replicas.

 1.1.
-Scale the dep-account deployment by adding 2 replicas ***using the kubectl scale command*** by running
+Scale the dep-account deployment by adding 2 replicas ***using the kubectl scale command***

 Note: If you modified the Kubernetes namespace in the last lab, set it back to the default by executing the following command: